ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 1. Re-purpose deprecated extension ``-XPatternSignatures``.
 With ``-XPatternSignatures``, we allow type signatures in patterns.
-These signatures can mention in-scope type variables as variable occurrences, but can not bind type variables.
+These signatures can mention in-scope type variables as variable occurrences, but can not bind type variables (without the separate ``-XPatternSignatureBinds``, which is on by default but might be turned off).

    The current ``-XPatternSignatures`` is just a synonym for ``-XScopedTypeVariables``.
    This change is thus not backward-compatible, but given that the existing extension